D4void/MyNextCloud/README.md

 **Nextcloud**

-In the admin panel, you may see recommendations and you can apply them with the occ command (default phone region, maintenance window, DB missing indices).
+In the admin panel (overview), you may see recommendations and you can apply them with the occ command (default phone region, maintenance window, DB missing indices).

 Examples: